paulsmurthwaite/paulsmurthwaite/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/paulsmurthwaite/)

 ## Currently Studying:
+- The Open University: TM256 Cyber Security

-- The Open University: TM255 Communication and Information Technologies
+- The Open University: TT284 Web Technologies
-- The Open University: TM257 Cisco Networking (CCNA) Part 1
+- THe Open University: TM129 Technologies in Practice
 - The Odin Project: Full Stack JavaScript
 - OpenLearn: Learn to Code for Data Analysis
 - OpenLearn: Visualisation - Visual Representations of Data and Information